Adarshpandey31/Cynapto/README.md

 The form includes the following fields:

-Name
+Name,
-Address
+Address,
-Email
+Email,
-Phone Number
+Phone Number,
-Gender
+Gender.

 All fields are required, and the form will not submit unless all fields are filled in.